nFrechen/nfrechen.github.io/_posts/2016-09-29-webscraping-with-rvest.md

 We then fill these out:

 {% highlight r %}
-form2 <- set_values(form, USER= "jklasd", PASSWORD=password)
+form2 <- set_values(form, USER= user, PASSWORD=password)
 {% endhighlight %}

-Of course you first have to store a variable with the password:
+Of course you first have to store a variable with username and the password:

 {% highlight r %}
+user <- "myUser"
 password <- "myPassword"
 {% endhighlight %}